katsudon16/inla-tutorial/README.md

-# DLNM and INLA tutorial
+# INLA tutorial

-Please follow the tutorial on the [Wiki](https://github.com/katsudon16/dlnm-inla-tutorial/wiki) page.
+Please follow the tutorial on the [Wiki](https://github.com/katsudon16/inla-tutorial/wiki) page.

 Have fun!